alifarjad/jodel-like/README.md

-# CS-E4770 - Project 1
+# Message board
-## Grader
+## Message board
-The project is to develop a Jamstack-like web application like Jodel
+The project is to develop a Jamstack-like web application like Jodel or Reddit